tctco/DCCCSlicer/README.md

 <https://github.com/tctco/ACPCLocalizer/assets/45505657/c34980e6-c214-4200-9146-aac951fb7f4f>

 > This project is open-sourced under a CC-BY-NC 4.0 license and therefore not allowed for commercial use.
+This project is for research only and is prohibited in clinical practice.